frasertweedale/blog-fp/posts/2020-12-10-hakyll-section-links.md

 ```

 The `is()` pseudo-class function matches anything that matches the
-selector arguments, avoid tedious repetition.
+selector arguments, avoiding tedious repetition.
 It is part of CSS
 [Selectors Level 4][], which is still a draft.
 Firefox and Safari
 fully support it but unfortunately other browsers are [lagging
 behind][].
 So I am stuck with the tedious repetition for now: